-I am a PhD student at the University of Edinburgh, currently in my third year.
+I am a PhD student at the University of Edinburgh, currently in my fourth year.
 My research broadly looks at geospatial analyses of agroforestry landscapes, monitoring their biodiversity and exploring the socioeconomic links to trees on farms in the tropics.
 I am a part of the LANDteam and Geospatial Livelihoods research groups.

 I am developing methods for mapping biodiversity in mosaic agroforestry landscapes, working with the World Agroforestry Centre (ICRAF), contributing to a Trees on Farms’ Biodiversity Assessment Tool as part of a bigger project to improve the ability of countries to meet biodiversity targets by harnessing the potential of trees in agricultural land.
 I am also exploring the links between agroforestry adoption and community socioeconomic characteristics at a national scale.
 For this I am developing some small area-level models of these socioeconomic characteristics using small area estimation methods.